heavyblotto/memorativa/docs/readme.md

 **Memorativa** is an application that automatically organizes and curates online content using a customizable and extensible open-source DMP.

 ## How it works
-- User creates a DMP (DMPs can be created, edited, merged, shared, and exported).
+- User creates a DMP
+  - can be created, edited, merged, shared, and exported
   - through the command line interface: `npm memorativa create`
   - through the web interface
   - through the API
 - Content is submitted to Memorativa via a link or a URL (manually or API).
-- The user optionally provides a note, tags, or instructions for the content.
+- The user provides a note, tags, location, or instructions for the content.
   - Tags are automatically generated from the content.
   - User selects a primary content location (based on the 12 houses, AI chooses the best location by default):
     - 1. Personal Identity